First-Time Home Buyer Guide: Schenectady, NY (2026)

 Why Schenectady Is a Smart First Purchase

 For first-time home buyers in the Capital Region, Schenectady consistently delivers the best value per square foot.
-Median home prices hover around $195,000 — well below Albany and significantly below Saratoga Springs.
+Median home prices in the city hover around an approximate $225K — below Albany, below the countywide full-year 2025 median of $285,000 per the NYS Department of Taxation and Finance, and far below Saratoga Springs.
 That affordability gap lets first-time buyers enter the market with smaller loans, lower monthly payments, and a financial cushion for repairs and improvements.

 The city's economy is anchored by SUNY Schenectady, Ellis Hospital, and a growing cluster of tech and manufacturing firms.
 Rental demand is strong across most neighborhoods, giving first-time buyers the option to house-hack — live in one unit of a two-family home and rent the other to offset their mortgage.